-Councils can invest to support public services by lending to or buying shares in other organisations (service investments) or to earn investment income (commercial investments, where earning a return is the primary purpose).

-Investment property is valued at £174 million, as per the 2021-22 unaudited Statement of Accounts, with rent receipts of £8.2 million

-The Council has invested £25.3 million in our housing company - North Downs Housing Ltd (NDH).
-This is via 40% equity to Guildford Borough Council Holdings Ltd (£10.1 million) (who in turn pass the equity to NDH), and 60% loan direct to NDH (£15.3 million) at a rate of 5%.
+- 1.20 Councils can invest to support public services by lending to or buying shares in other organisations (service investments) or to earn investment income (commercial investments, where earning a return is the primary purpose). - 1.21 Investment property (primary purpose is to earn a yield) is valued at £178 million, as per the 2022/23 unaudited Statement of Accounts, with rent receipts of £9.2 million, and a yield of 5.7%.
+The Council is not making any future purchases solely for yield, which is in line with the government guidelines. - 1.22 The Council has invested £25.3 million in our housing company North Downs Housing Ltd (NDH).
+This is via 40% equity to Guildford Borough Council Holdings Ltd (£10.1 million) (who in turn pass the equity to NDH), and 60% loan direct to NDH (£15.3 million) at an interest rate of 5%.
 The loan is a repayment loan in line with the NDH business plan.

-This report also includes the Council's Minimum Revenue Provision (MRP) policy and the Prudential Indicators.
-Section 5 of the report

-Due to the specialised nature of treasury management and capital finance, there is a glossary of terms at Appendix 9.
+There is no further investment planned within this capital and investment strategy. - 1.23 This report also includes the Council's Minimum Revenue Provision (MRP) policy and the Prudential Indicators, which are detailed in section 5 of the main report. - 1.24 Due to the specialised nature of treasury management and capital finance, there is a glossary of terms at Appendix 9.